Understanding and Implementing the Medical Device Directive

 - Creating a unified approach for activities after delivery

-Proposed EU Medical Device Regulations
+Proposed Medical Device Regulations in the EU

 Meet Your Instructor

 Dan O’Leary has more than 30 years experience in quality, operations, and program management in regulated industries including aviation, defense, medical devices, and clinical labs.
 He has a Masters Degree in Mathematics, focusing on logic and number theory.
 His professional experience relates to quality, regulatory, reliability, and operations management.